 Man re-arrested for fatal stabbing of Houston boy, 11

-HOUSTON – Newly tested DNA evidence led to the re-arrest a man accused of fatally stabbing an 11-year-old Houston boy as he walked home from school in 2016, authorities said Tuesday.
+HOUSTON – Newly tested DNA evidence led to the re-arrest of a man accused of fatally stabbing an 11-year-old Houston boy as he walked home from school in 2016, authorities said Tuesday.

 Andre Timothy Jackson Jr. was indicted by a grand jury in Houston in the death of Josue Flores.